 A worksheet with the required background courses for admission is available here.

 A special designation is available for non-degree graduate students (U.S. and International) to take courses to prepare for application to the MSU Master of Professional Accountancy Program.
-For more information, please click here.
+For more information about this special designation, please click here.

 In addition to meeting the requirements listed above, applicants who do not have an